 First Experiences in Research

-Through our First Experiences in Research (FE-R) program, Dietrich School students can gain meaningful, hands-on research experience in their very first year.
+Through our First Experiences in Research (FE-R) program, Dietrich School students can gain meaningful, hands-on research experience.
 And we’re not just talking about white coat, test tube, science lab research.
 Research projects with Pitt’s world-renowned faculty are available across all disciplines.
 How about analyzing camera angles in Breaking Bad?
 Or creating snow fences alongside an acclaimed studio artist?
 Or interviewing actual lighting designers on Broadway?
 Or dispelling stereotypes about refugees?

 Who is eligible for FE-R?